DWARS: History

 DWARS was founded on 4 January 1991.
-The foundation was decided on in congress on 15 and 16 December in Wageningen by the PSJG the youth wing of the Pacifist Socialist Party and the Political Party of Radical Youth (PPRJ) the youth wing of the Political Party of Radicals.
-Because of the merger of these two parties, with the CPN and the EVP, in the GreenLeft, the youth wings were forced to merge too.
+The foundation occurred at a congress on the 15th and 16th of December in Wageningen by the PSJG, the youth wing of the Pacifist Socialist Party, and the Political Party of Radical Youth (PPRJ), the youth wing of the Political Party of Radicals.
+Because of the merger of these two parties, together with the Communist Party of the Netherlands and the Evangelical People's Party, into GreenLeft, the youth wings were forced to merge too.
 The General Dutch Youth League, linked to the Communist Party of the Netherlands decided to continue on its own.
 The Evangelical People's Party did not have an independent youth wing.
 There were major differences between the two youth organisations.
 The PSJG was oriented towards actions and campaigning, mainly against nuclear power and weapons.
 Within the PSJG there was a large anarchist group, which was opposed to parliamentary democracy.
 The PSJG operated independent from the PSP.
 The PPRJ was much more moderate and was not opposed to parliamentary democracy.
 The PPRJ was very dependent on its motherparty, the PPR.
 This difference between parliamentary oriented members and action-oriented members.
-In the first ten years of its existence the anarchist PSP youth held a majority, and DWARS became more independent from the GreenLeft.
+In the first ten years of its existence the anarchist PSP youth held a majority, and DWARS became more independent from GreenLeft.
 During this period Judith Sargentini was one of the spokespersons of the organisation.
-Since a few years, the ties with the GreenLeft have been tightened and a more moderate group has come to power.
+More recently the ties with GreenLeft have been tightened and a more moderate group has come to power.

-In the last years DWARS has been oriented towards cooperating with other youth wings of political parties.
-In 2004 they signed the Pepper-accords, together with ROOD, youth within the Socialist Party and the Young Socialists within the Labour Party, which called for tighter cooperation between the GreenLeft, the Socialist Party and the Labour Party, which would result in a new cabinet, after the next elections.
+In the last few years DWARS has been oriented towards cooperating with other youth wings of political parties.
+In 2004 they signed the Pepper-accords, together with ROOD, the ex-youth wing of the Socialist Party and the Young Socialists of the Labour Party, which called for tighter cooperation between the GreenLeft, the Socialist Party and the Labour Party, which would result in a new cabinet, after the next elections.
 It was called "pepper-accords" in reference to their colour (red) and taste (spicy), because a leftwing government in their view would produce exciting new leftwing policy.
-In 2001 DWARS signed the Paprika-accords together with the Young Socialists within the Labour Party and the Christian Democratic Youth Appeal, which also called for tighter cooperation between the GreenLeft, the Christian Democratic Appeal and the Labour Party, which would result in a new cabinet, after the 2002 elections.
+In 2001 DWARS signed the Paprika-accords together with the Young Socialists of the Labour Party and the Christian Democratic Youth Appeal, which also called for tighter cooperation between GreenLeft, the Christian Democratic Appeal and the Labour Party, which would result in a new cabinet, after the 2002 elections.
 It was called "paprika-accords" in reference to their colours (green, yellow and red), which correspond to the colours of the respective parties.
 But DWARS has also been able to convince the GreenLeft to stay close to its political ideals, in 2001 the youth wing started a petition under local representatives of the party, calling on the GreenLeft parliamentary party in the House of Representatives to revoke its support for the War against Afghanistan, the petition succeeded.